General Terms & Conditions of Sale

 Subject to clause 19.2:

-defective, damaged or for failing to comply with the order or quote.
-The current Restocking Fee is 15% of the price of the Products returned.
-16.
+for being defective, damaged or for failing to comply with the order or quote.
+The current Restocking Fee is 15% of the price of the Products

 Subject to clause 19.2, if the Customer objects to any invoiced item, the Customer may withhold payment of the disputed amount, but only if on or before payment or the due date for payment (whichever occurs first), the undisputed amount of the Invoice is paid in full and notice in writing of the dispute is given to the Company, setting out the details of the amount disputed, the reasons for the dispute, and the basis for calculating the disputed amount.
 The Company will investigate all disputes.
 If the amount is found to be payable (in whole or in part) then the Customer must pay the due amount within 7 days of receiving notice and the basis of the decision.
 Invoiced amounts that are not objected to in writing within 30 days of the invoice date will be deemed to be correctly charged and accepted by the Customer.